Yadkin County Vehicle Impound Guide

 Typical Fees

-- Administrative fees: These fees cover paperwork and processing.
-A reasonable estimate could be between $25 - $75.
+- Administrative Fees: These fees cover paperwork and processing.
+Expect to pay between $25 and $75.

 IMPORTANT: These are estimates.
 Contact the specific impound lot to confirm their exact fees.
 Fees accumulate daily, so get your car ASAP!